|June 15, 2020

 - Supply delivery is available to anyone in northern Illinois.
 We can mail out supplies to anyone outside of that area across the U.S. We will do our best to connect you with your local harm reduction outreach agency.

-- Reach out to Alex Mathiesen, Associate Director of Programs, to access any of the services mentioned above at 844-584-5254 x806 or [email protected]
+- Reach out to Michelle Kavouras, Programs Manager, to access any of the services mentioned above at 844-584-5254 x807 or [email protected]

 - Peer Support